dinhgia2106/Youtube-livechat-overlay/README.md

 ## Notes

-- Extension only works on YouTube
+- Works on YouTube pages only
-- Chat overlay only displays in fullscreen mode
+- Overlay displays in fullscreen; it auto-hides when not in fullscreen
-- Some live streams may not support chat reading due to security settings
+- Some chats embedded in cross-origin iframes may have restricted access
-- Extension automatically saves settings and restores on restart
+- All settings (including blocked users) are saved and restored via `chrome.storage.sync`

 ## Troubleshooting

-If overlay doesn't display:
+If the overlay does not display:
-1. Check extension is enabled
+1. Ensure the extension is enabled and the popup toggle is on
-2. Refresh YouTube page
+2. Refresh the YouTube page after enabling
-3. Check console for errors
+3. Ensure the video is in fullscreen
-4. Try disabling/enabling extension
+4. Check DevTools console for errors on the YouTube tab

 ## Version

-- Version: 1.0
+- Version: 1.1
 - Compatible: Chrome Manifest V3
-- Support: YouTube Live Chat
+- Supports: YouTube Chat (live and replay where accessible)